A

 Konservat-Lagerstätten

-(conservation Lagerstätten) are deposits known for
+(conservation Lagerstätten)

 where the soft parts are preserved.
 Such exquisite preservation

-require specific
+require specific environmental

-conditions, such as anoxic (little or no oxygen) mud and sediment
+conditions, such as anoxic (little or no oxygen) mud and

-that inhibits bacterial decomposition processes for enough time
+that inhibits bacterial decomposition processes for enough

 to form casts and films of delicate softer body parts.